lindalastrico/objectsManipulationDataset/README.md

 A schematic annotation file is provided, where is specified the sequence of gestures performed by all the 15 volunteers and the charactheristics of each trial (which object was being handled, where the movement started and where the object was delivered).

-The functions "loadMocap" and "loadInertial" allow the user to load and save the data of the respective sensor in an easy-to-use data structure organized in as many rows as the subjects number (15) and as many columns as the trials acquired (80).The function "createVideo" allows to create a video clip from the images acquired for a specific participant and trial, the output is saved in the specified folder.
-The function "loadTimestampsCameras" saves in a data structure the YARP timestamp of each one of the 3 cameras during the experiment.
-Finally, the function "visualizeHandTrajectory" returns a 3d plot of the hand markers trajectory for a specific trial and participant.
+- The functions "loadMocap" and "loadInertial" allow the user to load and save the data of the respective sensor in an easy-to-use data structure organized in as many rows as the subjects number (15) and as many columns as the trials acquired (80).
+- The function "createVideo" allows to create a video clip from the images acquired for a specific participant and trial, the output is saved in the specified folder.
+- "animatedPlot" renders a previously created wideo together with the markers on the hand.
+The 3D trajectories and the video are reproduced simultaneously
+- The function "loadTimestampsCameras" saves in a data structure the YARP timestamp of each one of the 3 cameras during the experiment.
+- "visualizeHandTrajectory" returns a 3d plot of the hand markers trajectory for a specific trial and participant.